DrDragonIsMe/Liyo/README.md

-# Liyo
+# Studdy
-A SaaS system which enable a  Learn-BUDDY for high-middle School
+A SaaS system which enable a  Studdy-Assist for high-middle School